-Isn’t it exciting to hear about a weight loss supplement that can simply melt away fat and leave muscle mass unaffected?
-The answer is, of course, “yes.”
-However, your follow-up question should then be, “Does it really work?”
-And the answer to that question is rarely as positive as the initial assertions may sound.
-This is no different in the case of forskolin, a compound found in a plant in the mint family.
+People are always on the lookout for a weight loss supplement that can simply melt away fat and leave muscle mass unaffected.
+However, when it comes to quick-fixes in terms of changing your body composition, the facts about weight loss supplements are rarely as positive as the claims may sound.
+This is no different in the case of forskolin, a compound found in a plant that’s a member of the mint family.

-One Google search for “forskolin” yields an unending stream of websites reporting that people have experienced massive weight loss with no side effects when taking supplements of the extract.
-Everyone from TV doctors to nutritionists praise it as the best new weight loss answer, but its real effects may surprise you.
-While it may not have mythical fat-burning power, forskolin is very useful and has several benefits, both related and unrelated to weight loss and management.
+One Google search for “forskolin” yields an unending stream of websites reporting that people have experienced massive weight loss with no side effects when taking forskolin extract supplements.
+Everyone from TV doctors to nutritionists praise forskolin as the best new weight loss answer, but its real effects may surprise you.
+While it may not have mythical fat-burning power, forskolin does have several health benefits, both related and unrelated to weight loss/weight management.

-There’s a current trend of using forskolin supplements to lose weight — a trend that exploded when a popular weight loss television doctor introduced it as “lightning in a bottle” and “a miracle flower.”
-It’s hard to ignore when the assertions many nutritionists and people regularly taking forskolin make include such things as losing 10 pounds in one week with no other significant changes to diet or exercise routine.
+In recent years, forskolin supplements have been used to promote weight loss — a trend that exploded when a popular weight loss television doctor introduced forskolin as “lightning in a bottle” and “a miracle flower.”
+Forskolin has caught the attention of millions of people due to claims that many nutritionists and people regularly taking forskolin make about its benefits, including how it can apparently help you lose 10 pounds in one week with no other significant changes to your diet or exercise routine.

-So, does forskolin work?
-The truth is that forskolin has various benefits (which I’ll explain a little later), but its role in weight loss is not quite as “magical” as some have insisted.
+What does science really say about nutrients like forskolin?
+Is forskolin good for weight loss, or are the claims about its effects too good to be true?
+The truth is that forskolin does seem to have various benefits, but its role in weight loss is not quite as “magical” as some have insisted.

-1. There have been only two reputable studies regarding forskolin and its impact on weight loss in humans and one additional study conducted on rats.
+1. There have been very few reputable studies regarding forskolin and its impact on weight loss in humans.
+There have also been limited studies conducted on rats.

-The first human research on its effects on weight loss was conducted in 2005 on 30 overweight or obese men by the University of Kansas.
+The first human research investigating the effects of forskolin on weight loss was conducted in 2005 at the University of Kansas and involved 30 overweight or obese men.
 This 12-week study involved each man taking either a placebo or 250 milligrams of a 10 percent forskolin extract orally two times each day.
-(1)

-Later that year, a second human study conducted at Baylor University and published in the Journal of the International Society of Sports Nutrition was conducted with 23 mildly overweight women.
+Later that year, a second human study conducted at Baylor University that was published in the Journal of the International Society of Sports Nutrition was conducted with 23 mildly overweight women.
 They were given the same dosage as the men in the first study, also for a 12-week period.
-(2)

 2. In these studies, scientists determined that forskolin does not seem to promote weight loss, but it may help prevent weight gain.